dadavidtseng/FirstModule/README.md

 ```

 #### ManualExposed (Blueprint Compatible Classes)

 **Purpose**: Blueprint-compatible game logic
 **Features**:

 - ✅ Other C++ modules can use
 - ✅ Blueprint can inherit/call
-- 🔄 Can internally call other module's classes (like AutoCppOnly)
+- 🔄 Can internally call other modules' classes (like AutoCppOnly)

 ```cpp
 //----------------------------------------------------------------------------------------------------